ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 declare quote
 ```

-We have considered how to get information about already declared variables and functions using `declare`.
+We have learned how to get information about already declared variables and functions using `declare`.
 Now let's find out how this command sets attributes for new variables.

 Table 3-7 shows the frequently used options of the `declare` command.